-Organisations that are seeking approval to join the list of VATA 1994, s 33A bodies should write to the relevant government department or administration listed
+Organisations that are seeking approval to join the list of VATA 1994, s 33A bodies should write to the relevant government

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article

 Already a subscriber?
 Login

 To view our latest tax guidance content, sign in to Tolley Guidance or register for a free trial.